marmelab/react-admin/docs/CheckboxGroupInput.md

 ## `labelPlacement`

-By default, this inputs renders a checkox and a label for each choice, with the label on the right of the checkbox.
+By default, this inputs renders a checkbox and a label for each choice, with the label on the right of the checkbox.
 You can change this behavior with the `labelPlacement` prop:

 ```jsx
 <CheckboxGroupInput source="options" choices={choices} labelPlacement="bottom" />